WINK-TV: News operation

 WINK-TV presently broadcasts 46 hours of locally produced newscasts each week (with 7 1/2 hours each weekday, 3 1/2 hours on Saturdays and five hours on Sundays).
-The McBrides have always devoted significant resources to channel 11's news operation, resulting in a higher-quality product than conventional wisdom would suggest for Fort Myers, which has always been a small-to-medium-sized market.
-It was the undisputed market leader until upstart WBBH briefly passed it in the 1970s.
-WINK pulled back ahead in the 1980s, and has spent the last four decades in a spirited battle for first place with WBBH.
+The McBrides devote significant resources to channel 11's news operation.
+WINK was the market leader until WBBH briefly surpassed it in the 1970s.
+WINK pulled back ahead in the 1980s and has been battling WBBH for first place ever since.

 WINK-TV operates two news bureaus: the Charlotte County Bureau in the Charlotte Sun newsroom in Charlotte Harbor and the Collier County Bureau in Naples.
 The Boston Red Sox have held spring training in Fort Myers since 1993, and WINK-TV shares its coverage of the team with fellow CBS station WBZ-TV in Boston.

 On May 26, 2011, WINK-TV debuted an hour-long 4 p.m. newscast, one of many added on television stations around the United States on that date to replace The Oprah Winfrey Show, which ended its 25-year run the day before.
 On June 11, 2011, WINK-TV debuted a 90-minute morning newscast on Saturday and Sunday mornings.
 WINK-TV also added a half-hour late morning newscast at 10 a.m. on September 6, 2011 (which was later dropped).
 On September 16, 2013, WINK-TV expanded its weekday morning newscast a half-hour early to 4:30 a.m. and expanded the extension of that program on WXCW by one hour to 7 to 10 a.m.
 In January 2015, WINK-TV expanded the 6:30 p.m. newscast to weekends on WXCW.
+Most newscasts on WXCW were moved to Fox affiliate WFTX-TV in 2026 after Sun Broadcasting's acquisition of that station.

 Notable former staff include Hoda Kotb (1989–1991), Craig Sager, Trey Radel, Kerry Sanders, and Randy Scott.